 If you forgot or lost your medicine, you will need a prescription from a general practitioner before you can pick up the medicine at a pharmacy.
 Most pharmacy chains are open between 09:00 and 18:00, but the Lyfja pharmacies are open until 24:00, and Lyf og heilsa at Háaleitisbraut 68 is also open till 24:00.

 If you need immediate dental care, you can go to Tannlaeknavaktin, the dental emergency care facility in Reykjavík.
 Only urgent conditions will be taken care off immediately, and follow-up dental care is done at a later time.
 They are open between 8:00 and 22:00 on weekdays and between 10:00 and 20:00 on weekends.
 If you have a dental emergency after the closing time of Tannlaeknavaktin, you should go to the hospital emergency room.

-Of course, we hope you will have a healthy holiday without any problems, but please use this information when you are in need of health care in Iceland.
+Of course, we hope you will have a healthy holiday without any problems, but please use this information when you are in need of health care.